 How To Resolve Conflict And Create Great Relationships

-We often think of the term conflict as a major form of disagreement.
-Conflict between partners might cause a lot of tension or divisiveness, potentially leading to a fight, major discord or hostility.
+A disagreement between partners could cause a lot of tension or divisiveness, potentially leading to a misunderstanding, major blowout or extended hostility.

-For many people, thinking about having a disagreement or confronting a situation often gives rise to a lot of stress, anxiety or even dread.
+For many people, thinking about having a disagreement or confronting a situation can give rise to a lot of stress, anxiety or even dread.

 The Fear Of Conflict